multiplexd/brightlight/README.txt

 the screen backlight brightness on Linux systems using the kernel sysfs interface.
-I wrote this program because the backlight keys on my laptop's keyboard didn't work after I installed Linux on it, and the bash script I was using to performthe task wasn't very flexible nor portable.
+I wrote this program because the backlight keys on my laptop's keyboard didn't work after I installed Linux on it, and the bash script I was using to perform the task wasn't very flexible nor portable.

 This program requires libbsd or a BSD-compatible implementation of strlcpy() and strlcat() (see the comment at the top of the source code).